 Database system-level tests

 Validate the DB behavior of any case of service failures (recovery, error handling, etc.).

-Validate that all indexes are created when it can increase the system performance.
+Validate that all indexes are created when they can increase the system performance.

-Validate those appropriate events that are created ad sent to the EventVwr/trace log.
+Validate those appropriate events created and sent to the EventVwr/trace log.

 Validate that DB tables are created with informative and reasonable names.

-Try to work when the storage is ‘0’ and the database is running.
+Try to work when the storage is ‘0’ and the database runs.

 Perform your tests on different versions (SQL 2012, 2016, etc.).

 Validate the software security model (User roles, permissions, etc.).